+“Dreams and reality are opposites.
+Action synthesizes them,” prolific words spoken by activist, author, and former Black Panther Party member, Assata Shakur.
 Since the 1960’s, Assata Olugbala Shakur has been fighting for the liberation of the racially oppressed.
 Ironically, it is the same oppression that has caused her to become the first female ever to be added to the FBI’s America’s Most Wanted Terrorist List.
-Political activist, former member of the Black Panther Party and Black Liberation Army, and step-aunt to slane hip-hop artist Tupac Shakur, her story is deeply cloaked in the struggle for systemic change.
+For the political activist and step-aunt of slane hip-hop artist Tupac Shakur, her story is deeply cloaked in the struggle for systemic change.

 Early Years and Education